Leezamiranda/CSPB2270-Final-Project/readme.md

     ```console
     jovyan@jupyter-yourcuid:~$ make
     ```
-    * Now we have two executable ready to run, `run_app_1` and `run_tests` (Note: in future assignments, you will sometimes have more than one `run_app` executable.)
+    * Now we have two executable ready to run, `run_app_1` and `run_tests_1` (Note: in future assignments, you will sometimes have more than one `run_app` and run_tests executable.)
         * `run_app_1` is the executable that was build using your `/app_1` and `/code_1` source code files.
 You can use this to try a `Hello World` type of program to get familiar with the framework.
-        * `run_tests` is the executable containing the test cases that will be used for your assignment.
+        * `run_tests_1` is the executable containing the test cases that will be used for your assignment.
 Running this prior to solving any of the required problems should give you a score of 0.
         * Both executables will be located within the build directory, so run the following terminal command to execute:
     ```console
     jovyan@jupyter-yourcuid:~$ ./run_app_1
     ```

+8. Each time you modify one of the source files (i.e. main_1.cpp) you must rebuild the executables.
+Each one of these steps is critical to getting your changed code to be executed.
+    * Save your changes to disk.
+The compiler will only see the changes that have been saved to disk.
+    * Issue ```make``` command (must be run from the ```build``` directory).
+This  will recompile the needed source files and rebuild the executables.
+    * Run the application or run the tests.

 ## Completing the Assignment
 For this assignment, we intentionally made this part trivial.
 In the future assignments, the initial setup steps described above should only take a moment to complete for any assignment.
 The bulk of your required work will be described in this section.